Foundations

 How Big Is It?

-Here is a rough sense of scale:
+A rough sense of scale:

-A typical source file (200-400 lines)500-2,000
+| A typical source file (200-400 lines) | 500-2,000 |

-A large source file (1,000 lines)3,000-5,000
+| A large source file (1,000 lines) | 3,000-5,000 |

-Reading 50 files in a session~50,000 (25% of your window)
+| Reading 50 files in a session | ~50,000 (25% of your window) |

-A long back-and-forth conversation (30+ exchanges)20,000-40,000
+| A long back-and-forth conversation (30+ exchanges) | 20,000-40,000 |

-Command output from a failing test suite5,000-15,000
+| Command output from a failing test suite | 5,000-15,000 |

 Signs You Are Running Out

-You will notice these before you see an explicit warning:
+You'll notice these before any explicit warning:

-• Responses get less accurate.
+- Responses get less accurate.
 Claude Code "forgets" constraints you mentioned earlier or re-reads files it already looked at.

-• Responses get shorter or cut off.
+- Responses get shorter or cut off.
 The model is running out of room to generate.

 How Tokens Work